liquity/dev/README.md

 1. Offset under-collateralized troves against the Stability Pool containing LUSD tokens

-2. Redistribute under-collateralized troves to other borrowers
+2. Redistribute under-collateralized troves to other borrowers if the Stability Pool is emptied

 Liquity primarily uses the LUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.